 The application and all supporting records and documents become the property of the University.

-Information regarding combined degrees programs, their curricula, pre-entry requirements, distribution of instruction, graduation requirements, finances, etc., may be obtained from the school and program directors responsible for the programs.
-See Section III of this CATALOG for combined degrees program options.
+Information regarding combined degree programs, their curricula, pre-entry requirements, distribution of instruction, graduation requirements, finances, and additional information may be obtained from the school and program directors responsible for the programs.
+Options are found in the combined degrees section of the catalog.

-Applicants are admitted under one of the following classifications and must be approved for acceptance by the department(s) in which they propose to do their major concentration.
+Applicants are admitted under one of three classifications and must be approved for acceptance by the department(s) in which they propose to do their major concentration.
 Acceptance into a specific program is required before any credit earned can be applied to a degree or certificate.